-The Living Well With Chronic Conditions workshop is a free, six-week, self-management program designed to introduce skills needed for day-to-day management of chronic conditions.
+What: FREE six-week self-management program designed to introduce skills needed for day-to-day management of chronic conditions.
 This course is specifically designed to help individuals develop the tools necessary for living a healthy life while managing the symptoms associated with chronic conditions.

-If you or someone you love has a chronic illness, chances are you are aware that many symptoms can last for years.
+Why: If you or someone you love has a chronic illness, chances are you are aware that many symptoms can last for years.
 As there is often no cure, teaching people to manage the symptoms of an illness is key to helping them live fuller, happier lives.

 Nearly 100 million Americans suffer from chronic conditions, such as asthma, arthritis, heart disease, high blood pressure, headaches, depression, and kidney disease.
 While some illnesses may not be disabling, others can cause significant limitations and affect a person’s ability to perform daily activities.

 The workshop was developed by Stanford University and has been proven to provide skills necessary to help people better manage their chronic illness.
 Learn more about the Stanford University program.

 Three Different Workshops to Choose From